awright222/TestApp/README.md

-# TestApp - Advanced Quiz & Assessment Platform
+# Formulate - Where Tests Take Shape

 A comprehensive React-based test creation and management platform designed for educators and institutions.
 Features role-based access, class management, advanced analytics, and scalable architecture for both individual teachers and large educational organizations.